Orthogonal-Research-Lab/CGS/cgs-oop/README.md

 > open model.py in the text editor in blender
 > run the script

-after these steps you should see the generational output in the terminal as well as a csv file displaying all the data in the folder
+Either way you choose to run the simulation, it should produce the generational output in the terminal as well as a .csv file displaying all the data in the folder.

 Now you can run the animation by rendering it in blender.
 Go to Render--> Render animation.
 You will now see the animation run.